 Hoka One One Speedgoat

-A solid shoe is perfect for rugged, mountainous conditions and provides a firm, well-fitted option for running trails with bad knees.
+This solid shoe is perfect for rugged, mountainous conditions and provides a firm, well-fitted trail option.